iridial/r314dash/README.md

    - Displays the site name (configurable).
    - Controls to reload, close, and open the currently selected iframe app in a new tab.
    - User menu to display the current active user (if configured).
-   - Future integration for displaying quick stats from Prometheus.
+   - Integration for displaying quick stats from Prometheus.

 2. **Side Navigation Bar**:
    - Contains links to activate the apps in their respective iframes.